 Buyers are most interested in homes during the first few weeks they’re on the market.
-That’s why it’s so important that you hit the ground running so your home can sell before the listing begins to grow stale.
-If you’re hoping to sell in a hurry, here are some top tips to make it happen:
+That’s why it’s vital that you hit the ground running so your home can sell before the listing grows stale.
+If you’re hoping to sell quickly, here are some top tips to make it happen.

 Use a Storage Unit

 Instead, use a storage unit.
 Remove a third of your stuff.
-Now is a good time to have a massive clean out and get rid of anything you’re not using.
-This may mean donating old clothes to charity, selling unused electronics, or passing on those kids toys that are never played with.
+Now is an excellent time to have a massive clean-out and eliminate anything you’re not using.
+This may mean donating old clothes to charity, selling unused electronics, or passing on those kids’ toys that are never played with.

-If you want to keep some of this stuff around, a storage unit is an excellent choice.
-You can move out old furniture, seasonal clothes, holiday decorations, and anything else you’re not using.
+A storage unit is an excellent choice if you want to keep some of this stuff around.
+You can remove old furniture, seasonal clothes, holiday decorations, and anything else you’re not using.

 Use a Stager

-Professional home stagers are able to see how your home looks from the buyer’s perspective.
+Professional home stagers can see your home’s looks from the buyer’s perspective.
 They’re experts at highlighting its strengths and distracting from its flaws.

 81% of buyers say they find it easier to visualize a property as their potential future home if it has been staged.
 If you can’t afford a stager, ask a friend to walk through your home with fresh eyes focused on the amount of clutter.
 Then, ask your agent to do the same.

-Your prospective buyers are also likely to look at listing photos first, and it’s important that these are professional.
+Your prospective buyers are also likely to look at listing photos first, which must be professional.
 If you can, hire a photographer so your photos will show your home in the best possible light.

 Find a Great Agent

-If you don’t use a service like Bigger Equity, you’ll need to make sure you have an agent who is ready to move quickly.
+If you don’t use a service like Bigger Equity, you’ll need to ensure you have an agent ready to move quickly.

-An agent could be the nicest person in the world, but if they’re inexperienced or don’t know your market, you’re unlikely to sell your home fast.
+An agent could be the most excellent person in the world, but if they’re inexperienced or don’t know your market, you’re unlikely to sell your home fast.

-You need to see a track record that shows they sell other properties quickly, and that they know the neighborhood and market you’re selling in.
+You need to see a track record showing they sell other properties quickly and know the neighborhood and market you’re selling in.
 One great way to do this is to check out their reviews.
-These days, it’s easy to get a wealth of information online from people who have used an agent.
+Nowadays, it’s easy to get a wealth of information online from people who have used an agent.